Why is everyone hiring and no one getting hired? - NewsBreak

 “The applicant tracking systems are automated and the employer puts their ad out there defining what they need,” said Mungovan, who has spent over 30 years in the human resources field.
 “When an applicant submits their resume, if their words don’t have enough matching words, they can get disqualified in less than a second.”

-Today’s employers use increasing levels of automation to efficiently fill jobs, utilizing software to source candidates, manage the application process, schedule interviews, perform background checks and more.Biden pitching $1.75T agenda at Capitol, seeks to unite Democrats
+Today’s employers use increasing levels of automation to efficiently fill jobs, utilizing software to source candidates, manage the application process, schedule interviews, perform background checks and more.Expert: Higher pay doesn’t mean employee will stay

 “The applicant’s system is meant to be a resource to help employers to expedite things and, in theory, it would send the most qualified candidates to the hiring manager,” Mungovan said.
 “But because they are disqualifying people, a person may never see the resume.
 And a lot of systems have a default filter that employers aren’t aware of, so there may be a larger number of candidates who are capable of performing a job are disqualified.”